VincentVanlaer/mesa-school-labs/content/tuesday/lab-1.md

 Some of the runs in Exercise 2 may have led to rotation rates above critical rotation.
 In order to automatically stop a computation when this takes place you need to add a customized stopping criterion to the `run_star_extras.f90` file located in the `src` directory.

+### run_star_extras.f90

+You can find out which variables you need by searching around in the `$MESA_DIR/star_data/public/star_data_step_work.inc` file (in particular amongst the surface variables).

+As our PMS model did not include rotation, the numerical scheme requires additional steps to relax to the chosen rotation rate (which you already set in the first tasks).
+During this relaxation process the initial rotation rate can reach above critical values for some models before it relaxes to the set initial rotation rate.
+Therefore, only check the stopping condition for models above model_number = 5 (e.g. `s% model_number > 5`).

 | 📋 TASK |
 |:--------|
 |1.
 Add the stopping condition to your `run_star_extras.f90` file.|